mmilburn/codecrafters-sqlite-java/README.md

    `./your_program.sh sample.db "SELECT name, color FROM apples WHERE color = 'Yellow'"`).
 7. Retrieve data with a full-table scan ( `./your_program.sh superheroes.db "SELECT id, name FROM superheroes WHERE eye_color = 'Pink Eyes'"`).
-8. Retrieve data using an index (
+8. Retrieve data using an index (given the index exists for the table and the query is checking for equality between a string and a single indexed column).
-   `./your_program.sh companies.db "SELECT id, name FROM companies WHERE country = 'eritrea'"`).

 # Improvements